p-balu/ghore/README.md

 # What is this?

 GitMarkdownPreview is an open-source and offline command-line interface (CLI) application/package designed for converting Markdown files to HTML, GitHub Markdown style.
-The tool utilizes [cmarkgfm](https://github.com/BinaryMuse/node-cmark-gfm) for robust Markdown parsing, [Starry Night](https://github.com/wooorm/starry-night) for code block highlighting, custom CSS for GitHub-like styling, and supports the display of flowcharts using Mermaid syntax.

 ## Features